ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

 ## Notes
 - **PrivateKey Reference for Developers**:
-  - The private key for the test signer used in development is `fc4a1eb6778756a953b188220062d33e3eaabd85099bef1a61da1053ae3d0c63`.
-It is essential that this key is used strictly within test and development environments to prevent any security breaches or unauthorized access to fund management functions.
+  - The private key associated with the forge signer is `fc4a1eb6778756a953b188220062d33e3eaabd85099bef1a61da1053ae3d0c63`.
+Hardcoding this in the contract is fine, as the *Forge* set of contracts never handle any user funds, and are completely separated from on-chain business logic.